mgkwill/kolla/doc/advanced-configuration.rst

     database_port: 3307

-As <service>_port value is saved in different services' configuration so it's advised to make above change before deploying.
+As <service>_port value is saved in different services' configurationso it's advised to make above change before deploying.